Network Patch Cable Buying Guide

 Different Ethernet Cable Shielding Types Explained

-All standard Ethernet cables are available with or without shielding.
+All standard Ethernet cables, with the exception of Cat8 cables, are available with or without shielding.
 Shielding protects the cable from electromagnetic interference (EMI), radio frequency interference (RFI) and can also reduce crosstalk between pairs and adjacent cables.
+Shielding can be crucial in environments with high electronic noise, ensuring stable and faster data transmission.

 ISO/IEC11801 NameCommon NameOuter Shielding Type